 Day 2: Gdansk

 Get to know Gdansk on an orientation walk with your leader.
-After strolling through the city and taking in the sights, board a traditional galleon-style ship for an old fashioned cruise on the waters of the Baltic Sea.
+After strolling through the city and taking in the sights, board a galleon-style ship for an old fashioned cruise on the waters of the Baltic Sea.
 Cruise along the peninsula of Westerplatte and get insight into the city's shipbuilding heritage and political history.
-Visit the Gdansk Shipyard, which in inexorably linked with Eastern Europe’s Solidarity movement, as well as a repair yard and the historic Wisloujscie Fortress, constructed in 1308 but rebuilt several times in the centuries since.
-Spend a free evening in Gdanks.
+See the Gdansk Shipyards, which are inexorably linked with Eastern Europe’s Solidarity movement, as well as the repair yards and the historic Wisloujscie Fortress, constructed in 1308 but rebuilt several times in the centuries since.
+There will be time for you to explore Westerplatte, considered to be the place where the first shots of WWII were fired.
+Return to Gdansk and enjoy a free evening.
 If you’re thirsty, think about grabbing a beer at one of the lively bars along the Elblag Canal.

-Day 3: Malbork Castle – Wolf's Lair – Masurian Lake District
+Day 3: Malbork Castle / Wolf's Lair / Gizycko

 Today involves a fair bit of driving with several interesting stops en route to break up the journey.
 The first stop, just a 30-minute drive out of Gdansk, is Malbork Castle.
 This beautifully-preserved fortress, completed in 1406, is a classic example of medieval architecture and the world's largest brick castle.
 Following an audio-guided tour of the castle, enjoy lunch before continuing on to Wolf`s Lair, the first military headquarters from which Hitler oversaw the fighting on the Eastern Front.
 You'll be shown around the site by a local guide then, following a refreshment stop, continue on to Gizycko (approximately 3.5 hours).
 The ‘summer capital’ of Poland, Gizycko is situated on the shore of Niegocin Lake and is considered the gateway to the Masurian Lake District.
 Tonight, maybe grab a well-deserved dinner at one of the local tawernas (taverns).